microsoft/dapjs/README.md

 # DAP.JS

+**Note: this package is now maintained by ARM at https://github.com/ARMmbed/dapjs**

 Node.js interface to DAP-CMSIS over USB/HID

 This package is meant to provide a subset of functionality of [pyOCD](https://github.com/mbedmicro/pyOCD).